-In jab at hardliners, Rouhani says Iran protests were not only economic
+In jab at rivals, Rouhani says Iran protests about more than economy

 “People had economic, political and social demands.”

+Rouhani, 69, suggested there was a generational element to the unrest, which appears to have been spearheaded by under-25s.

+“We cannot pick a lifestyle and tell two generations after us to live like that.
+It is impossible...
+The views of the young generation about life and the world is different than ours,” he said.

-Iran’s influential Revolutionary Guards said on Sunday the security forces had put an end to a week of unrest fomented by what it called foreign enemies.
+The Revolutionary Guards, Iran’s security backbone since the 1979 revolution that created the Islamic Republic, said on Sunday the security forces had put an end to a week of unrest fomented by what it called foreign enemies.

 The protests, which began over economic hardships suffered by the young and working class, spread to more than 80 cities and towns and has resulted in 22 deaths and more than 1,000 arrests, according to Iranian officials.